CALL FOR NEW MUSICAL TALENT!

 Who can take part?

-We want to hear from any musician, aged between 12 and 21, who writes or creates their own music.
-This can be anything from song writing for your own indie band, to a new piece for a symphony orchestra.
-All submissions must have been written after January 2016.
+We want to hear from any musician, aged between 12 and 21, or any organisation on behalf of a young musician, who writes or creates their own music to be performed by two players or more.
+This can be anything from song writing for an indie band, to a new piece for a symphony orchestra.
+All submissions must have been written after January 2016 and must be performed by two or more young people.
+Unfortunately no compositions to be performed by a soloist can be considered.

 We are keen to receive submissions from schools, organisations, and groups on behalf of young musicians and writers.

 New Music Stage involves public performances, so in addition to submitting a new work, you will need to know who will perform your music.
 Performers should also be aged between 12 and 21.
-They could be the composer and their friends, a group from your school or organisation, or an independent group you’ve worked with before.
+While the pieces cannot be performed by solo artist, they could be the composer and their friend, or friends, a group from your school or organisation, or an independent group you’ve worked with before.

 What are we looking for?